8bitcommit/8bitcommit.github.io/_posts/2025-01-02-PhantomDrive.md

 ## The Problem

 Modern computing assumes trust.
 We plug into hotel charging stations, boot unfamiliar PCs, and surf on sketchy Wi-Fi.
-These environments pose serious risks—data theft, malware injection, or even hardware-level attacks.
+These environments pose serious risks such as data theft, malware injection, or even hardware-level attacks.

-When the U.S. Commerce Secretary’s laptop was allegedly cloned in Beijing in 2008, it wasn’t an edge case—it was a wake-up call.
-PhantomDrive answers that call.
+When the U.S. Commerce Secretary’s laptop was allegedly cloned in Beijing in 2008, it wasn’t an edge case, it was a wake-up call.
+I developed PhantomDrive to answer that call.

 ## The Idea